Generated Virginia mountain river scene representing the North River, not an exact location photo

 Compare Mossy Creek, the South Fork of Shenandoah, or Jackson River when North River is warm, stained, high, or access-limited.

-Check Virginia DWR freshwater and trout regulations because stocked and upper-river trout sections can have different requirements than the lower warmwater river.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Virginia DWR freshwater and trout rules because stocked and upper-river trout sections can have different requirements than the lower warmwater river.

 The clearest upper-river public starting point for colder-water planning.